dotnet/docfx/docs/docs/markdown.md

 ```

 > [!NOTE]
-> Mermaid diagrams only has built-in support in the `modern` template.
+> Mermaid diagrams is only supported in the `modern` template.

 There are plenty of other diagrams supported by mermaid such as: